 My hobbies are often things which border my professional interests.
 One obsession is spreading native plants to new localities in the land I own.
 When I go for a walk I often take a small spade and divide clumps of plants, such as snowdrops and bluebells and take them to new spots so they can spread.
 Another hobby is traditional architecture, recreating types of houses once built in my part of the world.
 I live in a traditional wooden cabin built by local craftsmen and I am now building a stone cottage.
 I experimented over the years making shelters out of bark and dry grasses and once made a semi underground hut.

 I am also interested in writing, with publications bordering my main research interests, for example I made a paper on the flora of children’s books, the guidebook on edible insects and a book reminiscing my pursuit of living a natural life in the countryside called W dziką stronę (On the Wild Side, 2019) (Polish version here, English version here).

 What is your favourite plant?

 The love of my life is the early spring snowflake, Leucojum vernum.
 It is native to Poland but quite rare.
 I grew them as a student at my parent’s house and from one plastic bag of bulbs, I have now managed to grow it in my forest to cover a hectare carpet.
 I love it because it is the earliest flower we have but is relatively large for spring flowers and stays open in bad weather, even when covered by blizzards.
 I can’t explain why I love it, it is just so beautiful and speaks to my heart.

 Join the SEB Student membership from $10 to access a range of benefits.
 Find out more here.

 *An interview with SEB Student committee member Kim Walker, May 2020.
 This is part of a series interviewing ethnobotanists on their career path and experiences.
-If you have someone you would like to recommend for interview, please email Kim at email@example.com
+To read more of these, click on the Interview/Bio category in the side panel.
+If you have someone you would like to recommend for interview, please email Kim at firstname.lastname@example.org